sklprogs/LanguageTricks/README.md

 ## company name

--   Unlike in Russian (JSC Rusal or whatever), the company type always follows the company name -- whether Corporation, Limited, or any other type.
+- Unlike in Russian (JSC Rusal or whatever), the company type always follows the company name&mdash;whether Corporation, Limited, or any other type.
--   We should not use the definite article before the firm or company unless the article is the part of the company\'s name.
+- We should not use the definite article before the firm or company unless the article is the part of the company’s name.
--   If the word "company" is not part of the official name, then using the word "company" after the official name technically makes the official name an adjective that serves to qualify the real noun, which is the word "company".
-In this case, you need the definite article, as in "I like working for the Cool\_Dude.com company".
-I would rather say, "I like working for Cool\_Dude.com", but I can imagine some situations where I want to clarify that I am talking about a company.
+- If the word *company* is not part of the official name, then using the word *company* after the official name technically makes the official name an adjective that serves to qualify the real noun, which is the word *company*.
+  In this case, you need the definite article, as in *I like working for the Cool\_Dude.com company*.
+I would rather say, *I like working for Cool\_Dude.com*, but I can imagine some situations where I want to clarify that I am talking about a company.

 *Sources:
 [1](https://forum.wordreference.com/threads/position-of-the-abbreviation-llc-in-a-company-name.2160167),